Committees

 • Enhance and monitor public awareness within the community by serving as a resource and establishing relationships with key influences, including the local regulators and media.

-• Formulate strategies to promote the Society, its brand, and events to raise its profile within Hong Kong.
+• Formulate strategies to promote the Society's brand and events, to raise its profile locally.

 • Enhance public awareness of the Society, and engage and act as a resource with the media, regulators, and other organizations/associations.

-• Organize signature events including CFA Control Room (CFA 指揮室), in terms of recommending/ inviting guest speakers, and be responsible for logistics.
+• Organize signature events, including CFA Control Room (CFA 指揮室) - to recommend and invite guest speakers, and be responsible for logistics.

 • Attend bi-monthly meetings, and ad-hoc meetings for specific events as required.

-• “Super Connector”, or who endeavors to be one
+• “Super Connector”, or someone who endeavors to be one.

-• Good at languages, some knowledge of financial media or social-financial media a plus.
+• Proficient in languages, with knowledge of financial media or social-financial media being a plus.

 Wisely Ngai (Chair)